khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

             ├── include 3 → [3] ⭐
             └── exclude 3 → []

-While walking through this item-maze [1, 2, 3]:

- :small_orange_diamond: Exploring all the paths starting from the item 1:  :small_orange_diamond:
+ :small_orange_diamond: Example: Exploring all the paths starting from the item 1:  :small_orange_diamond:

 - we walk on the current item [1] (include item 1),
 - then keep moving forward until hitting the wall (include rest of the items [2, 3] one after the other until hitting the end of array),